-The Pool of Siloam is known in Christianity as the site where Jesus cured a blind person (Johh 9).
-The pool also played a major earlier as it collected the waters of Jerusalem.
-In 701 BCE Jerusalem was put under siege, by the Assyrians, yet the Pool of Siloam guaranteed its water supply.
-Eventually the city was delivered, and the Assyrians failed to conquer it.
-To this day, a 533 m long tunnel feeds the Pool of Siloam with water from the Gihon Spring.
-Until 2004 the Pool of Siloam was believed to be a small pool at the end of the Hezekiah’s tunnel.
-In the Byzantine period a church was also built over it.
-But in 2004 a flooding in the area led to the discovery of the real pool of Siloam from 2,000 years ago.
+The Pool of Siloam is known in Christianity as the site where Jesus cured a blind person (John 9).
+The pool also played a major role earlier as it collected the waters of Jerusalem.
+In 701 BCE, Jerusalem was put under siege by the Assyrians, yet the Pool of Siloam guaranteed its water supply.
+Eventually, the city was delivered, and the Assyrians failed to conquer it.
+To this day, a 533 meter long tunnel feeds the Pool of Siloam with water from the Gihon Spring.
+Until 2004, the Pool of Siloam was believed to be a small pool at the end of the Hezekiah’s tunnel.
+In the Byzantine period, a church was also built over it.
+But in 2004, flooding in the area led to the discovery of the real Pool of Siloam from 2,000 years ago.

-In early 2020, I met Cindy Brannon, head of “Your Holy Land Tours“.
-We filmed at the Gihon spring, and then Pool of Siloam:
+In early 2020, I met Cindy Brannon, head of “Your Holy Land Tours.”
+We filmed at the Gihon spring, and then the Pool of Siloam:

-We also walked up parts of the Herodian Drainage channel.
-Some 2,000, above that drainage channel, a wide street connected the Pool of Siloam with the Temple Mount.
-This enabled mass of Jewish pilgrims to purify at the Pool of Siloam and then ascend, in purity, to the Temple Mount, and preform an animal sacrifice ceremony.
+We also walked up parts of the Herodian Drainage Channel.
+About 2,000 years ago, above that drainage channel, a wide street connected the Pool of Siloam with the Temple Mount.
+This enabled a mass of Jewish pilgrims to purify at the Pool of Siloam and then ascend, in purity, to the Temple Mount to preform an animal sacrifice ceremony.

-I also found on Youtube an amateur recording of me sitting at the Pool of Siloam and explaining a few ancient coins, and especially the Tyrian Shekel.
+I recently found on Youtube an amateur recording of me sitting at the Pool of Siloam and explaining a few ancient coins, including the Tyrian Shekel.
 Take a look –

 Touring the Pool of Siloam

-The Pool of Siloam is part of the National park of the City of David.
-It can be reached by walking through Hezekiah’s tunnel, or by direct entry.
-From the pool it is possible to hike up the Herodian drainage channel up the Southern Wall Archaeological Park, the biggest archaeological park in Jerusalem.
+The Pool of Siloam is part of the natioonal park in the City of David.
+It can be reached by walking through Hezekiah’s Tunnel, or by direct entry.
+From the pool, it is possible to hike up the Herodian Drainage Channel up the Southern Wall Archaeological Park, the biggest archaeological park in Jerusalem.